JanTrichter/shopify-blank-theme-template/README.md

 ## Target Audience
 **This template is for developers who want to create their own Shopify theme with Liquid from *scratch*.**

+If you want to start with a small template that comes with some dummy data check out the [Theme Kit Starter](https://shopify.dev/docs/themes/tools/theme-kit/getting-started).
+Check out the [Shopify-CLI Dawn template tutorial](https://shopify.dev/docs/themes/getting-started/create) if you want a complete and optimised template with tutorial.

 If you want to build a custom web storefront and you are familiar with React you might want to check out [Hydrogen](https://hydrogen.shopify.dev/).

 If you want to build your own custom frontend, app or game with your own tools and frameworks, check out the [Shopify Storefront API](https://shopify.dev/docs/api/storefront).